Skip to Content

 Obliquity variationCombined effect of axial and inclination precession

-Eccentricity variationDistance between Earth and PERIHELION-OF-EARTH changes as they orbit
+Eccentricity variationDistance between Earth and the perihelion point changes as they orbit

 The Geo-Heliocentric Perspective